 November 11 is Origami Day in Japan where the paper crane has become a symbol of peace.

-Go here for a list of events scheduled for World Origami Days.
-If you've got an event to be listed, email us at wod-info [at] origamiusa.org.
-We will add your information to the website and to the OrigamiUSA calendar.
+Many origami organizations schedule activities for World Origami Days.
+If you've got an event to be listed, you can submit it to the OrigamiUSA calendar.

-Go here to celebrate World Origami Days by folding a sailboat with a celebration notice on it or a flapping bird with "Celebrate World Origami Days" on the wings in your native language!
+Celebrate World Origami Days by folding a sailboat with a celebration notice on it or a flapping bird with "Celebrate World Origami Days" on the wings in your native language.
 Download diagrams and templates for folding.

-Go here for some additional resources to help you spread the news about World Origami Days.
+Go here for some additional venues to help spread the news about World Origami Days.